yossadh/yossadh.github.io/_posts/2020-10-31-link-roundup-oct-2020.md

 **Science**
 [PyEMMA - Emma’s Markov Model Algorithms](http://www.emma-project.org/latest/)
+An alternative is [MSMbuilder](http://msmbuilder.org/3.8.0/), but I have trouble installing it, so can't comment on which one is easier to use.
 [Life with purpose](https://aeon.co/essays/the-biological-research-putting-purpose-back-into-life)
 [Nature \| Why your scientific presentation should not be adapted from a journal article](https://www.nature.com/articles/d41586-020-03300-6)
 [COVID-19 Molecular Structure and Therapeutics Hub](https://covid.molssi.org/structures/)